(tinctura PORTULACA OLERACEA)

-Also: glutathione* and Omega 3 fatty acids**.
+Also: glutathione* and lots of Omega 3 fatty acids**.
 It is also a good source of Co-enzyme Q10***.

 All this makes the plant a great source of anti-oxidants!

-This plant is rich in pectin, which lowers cholesterol and it has also been used as a hyperlipidemia agent (lowers the fat content of the blood)
+This plant is rich in pectin, which lowers cholesterol and it is also used as a hyperlipidemia agent (lowers the fat content of the blood)

 For inflamed skin conditions (boils, cuts, dermatitis and psoriasis).

 Other applications are against chronic cough, ulcerative colitis, urinary tract infections (UTI), mastitis, diarrhea and for boosting the immune system.

-In China's Traditional Medicine, it is used to treat infections and/or bleeding of the urinary tract.
+In China's Traditional Medicine, portulaca is used to treat infections and/or bleeding of the urinary tract.